 - Practical applications: The practical application section is the most important part of SPSR manuscripts.
 Authors should summarize using bullet points how their findings could be useful for coaches and translate into practice

 - Limitations: If any, authors should present in a bullet point format the limitation of the study to favour study replication and improvement of the methodology.

-- References: Each citation in the text must be designated by a superscripted numeral, and full information must appear in the reference list.
+- References: Each citation in the text must be designated by either a superscripted numeral or displayed as (number), and full information must appear in the reference list.
 References must be limited to pertinent published works or papers that have been accepted for publication.
 An abstract properly labeled (Abstract) may be cited only when it is the sole source.
 The reference list is to be single-spaced, arranged in the order the works are first cited, and numbered serially, with only 1 reference per number.
 Entries in the reference list should follow the Vancouver Style, as follows:

 - Journal articles—Author AA, Author BB, Author CC, Author DD.
 Title of article.
 Abbreviated title of journal.
 Date of publication YYYY Mon DD;volume number(issue number):page numbers.
 Example: Kiely J. Periodization paradigms in the 21st century: evidence-led or tradition-driven?
 Int J Sports Physiol Perform.
 2012 Sep;7(3):242-50.